Daily Pulse - 2026-03-09

 4.2 South Korea exchange regulatory action = localized exchange risk premium

-• CALL: BEARISH (KR exchange beta / Bithumb-related sentiment)
+• CALL BEARISH Korea-exchange-beta (KR exchange beta / Bithumb-related sentiment)

 • Why it matters: A proposed partial ban tied to AML breaches is a reminder that operational/regulatory shocks can be idiosyncratic and fast, impacting local liquidity/onboarding.